 Android 6.0 Marshmallow’s biggest features are small things people will appreciate every day, like individual app permissions, native support for fingerprint sensors, and granular context features for Google Now.
 We’re also going to see developers do more with Chrome, better app-to-app communication, and new power management features.

-Factory images for a Nexus phones are particularly useful if you have used the Android Open-Source Project, flashed custom builds on your device, and wish to return that device to its factory state.
+Factory images for a Nexus phone are particularly useful if you have used the Android Open-Source Project, flashed custom builds on your device, and wish to return that device to its factory state.
 These files are for use only on your personal Nexus devices and may not be disassembled, decompiled, reverse engineered, modified or redistributed by you or used in any way except as specifically set forth in the license terms that came with your device.

 Currently links are available for the following devices; (We have posted their direct download links a well)